Hank Crisp: Return to Alabama

 On December 27, 1949, university officials announced the return of Crisp to the Alabama coaching staff for the 1950 season under head coach Harold Drew.
 In 1953, the Alabama Alumni Association recognized Crisp's 25 years of service with a halftime ceremony in their October game against Tulsa.
 At that ceremony, he was presented with an automobile and government bonds from the Association and was able to reflect on his career with the 18,000 fans in attendance that day.
 Crisp was again retained as line coach after the resignation of Drew and the hiring of Jennings B. Whitworth in December 1954.
 As a result of only winning four games during Whitworth's three-year tenure, Crisp resigned his position and retired as a coach after Bear Bryant was hired as the new Alabama head coach.
 At the request of Bryant, Crisp stayed on staff and oversaw recruiting as Bryant did not officially take over as head coach until after Texas A&M's loss in the Gator Bowl.

 Basketball

 Crisp served as the Alabama men's basketball coach from 1924 through 1942 and again from 1945 to 1946.
 During his tenure, Crisp compiled an overall record of 264 wins and 133 losses (264–133), and won the SoCon Championship in 1930, the SEC tournament championship in 1934 and the SEC Regular Season Championship in 1939 and 1940.

 During his first stint with the Crimson Tide, Crisp led Alabama to runner-up of national champion North Carolina in the SoCon tournament in 1924.
 The team was led by All-Southern center Slim Carter.
-Crisp led Alabama to their only undefeated season in 1930 en route to a 20–0 record, the SoCon Championship, and retroactive recognition as the national champion by the Premo-Porretta Power Poll.
+Crisp led Alabama to their only undefeated season in 1930 en route to a 20–0 record, the SoCon Championship, and retroactive recognition as the top team of the season by the Premo-Porretta Power Poll.
 The squad also included Alabama's first All-American, center Lindy Hood.